Skip to main content

 You risk losing your tax benefits when your incorporated society or charitable trust is removed from the Companies Office register.

-If you choose to remove your incorporated society or charitable trust from the register but are still running, you'll need to get a new IRD number as an unincorporated organisation and reapply for any tax benefits.
+If you choose to remove your incorporated society or charitable trust from the register but are still running, you'll need to get a new IRD number as an unincorporated body and reapply for any tax benefits.

 Charities